ldaniels528/broadway-v1/README.md

 }
 ```

+**NOTE:** The `KafkaAvroPublisher` and `TextFileReader` actors are builtin components of Broadway.

-The class below is a custom actor that will perform the stock symbol look-ups and then pass an Avro encoded object
+The class below is an optional custom actor that will perform the stock symbol look-ups and then pass an Avro-encoded
-to the Kafka publishing actor (a built-in component).
+record to the Kafka publishing actor (a built-in component).

 ```scala
 class StockQuoteLookupActor(target: ActorRef)(implicit ec: ExecutionContext) extends Actor {